Alex-256/qotd-server/README.md

 # qotd-server
-This is a TCP implementation of the [Quote of the Day protocol](https://tools.ietf.org/html/rfc865) in C++, Node.js and Java.
+This is a TCP implementation of the [Quote of the Day protocol](https://tools.ietf.org/html/rfc865) in C++, Node.js, Java and Scala.
 They listen on port 17 and send a random quote from `qotd.txt`.

 ### Try it out
 To run the C++ version: